ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 We welcome all code contributions and hope that this developer's guide facilitates an understanding of the PyAnsys code repository.
-It is important to note that while Ansys maintains all PyAnsys libaries and thoroughly reviews all submissions before merging, our goal is to foster a community that can support user questions and develop new features to make PyAnsys libaries powerful tools for all users.
+It is important to note that while Ansys maintains all PyAnsys libraries and thoroughly reviews all submissions before merging, our goal is to foster a community that can support user questions and develop new features to make PyAnsys libraries powerful tools for all users.
 As such, we welcome and encourage the submittal of questions and code to this repository and all PyAnsys library repositories.